Bremen Exchange: New Exchange annex

-Second World War to present
+World War II to present

 On 20 December 1943, the main building of the New Exchange was burnt down in an air raid.
 Only the associated buildings to the east survived.
 The Bremen Stock Exchange was reopened on 16 February 1949, with the consent of the American occupying power.
 Business was at first conducted in the Savings Bank and then in a room in the Schütting.

 The surviving portion of the Old Exchange was restored and expanded.
 The ruins of the main building of the New Exchange remained in place for twelve years, until their demolition in 1955.
 Early in 1957 the Chamber of Commerce sold the lot to the city.
 The house of the Bürgerschaft of Bremen, designed by Wassili Luckhardt, was built there in 1965/6.

 In 1980 the Exchange moved into the Bremer Bank building on the Domshof.
 Ten years later it moved into the building at 2-12 on Obernstraße near the Marktplatz, which had formerly been occupied by Schröder-Bank.

 The Bremen Exchange early adopted the use of computers in security trading.
 From 1990 trades were extensively supported by the program BIFOS.
 In the following years, further programmes were adopted, including BOSS-CUBE, BÖGA (now XONTRO) and IBIS (succeeded by Xetra).
 Further measures were taken, especially to make trading attractive to private lenders, such as the reduction of the lower limit on continuous trading and the significant expansion of trading hours.
 In addition, the Bremer Exchange was active through subsidiaries in emissions trading, securities trading and settlement for third parties, especially small credit institutes and brokerage firms.
 This collection of measures led to a significant revival of trading activity from 1990.

 Beginning in 2000, open outcry was conclusively replaced by computer trading, whereupon the institute moved once more on the basis of changed space requirements and settled about thirty securities dealers and brokers in the Beutsche Bundesbank building on Kohlhöker street.
 In 2002 it acquired a ten percent share in NASDAQ Deutschland AG, together with NASDAQ Europe AG (50%), the Berlin Exchange (10%), comdirect (7.5%), Commerzbank (7.5%) and Dresdner Bank (15%).
 The goal was the establishment of a new German stock exchange on the model of NASDAQ in the USA.
 However, expectations were not met.

 In March 2003 the Bremen Exchange merged with the Berlin Exchange as the Exchange Bremen-Berlin (Börse Berlin-Bremen).
 In 2005 the operating company of the Bremen Exchange was sold to the Swiss Exchange after the failure of the joint venture with NASDAQ.
 In 2007, the agreement with the Berlin Exchange was dissolved.
 Foundation of the Bremen Stock Exchange (Stiftung Bremer Wertpapierbörse) was created from the company's holdings in Bremer Wertpapierbörse Holding (merged with BWB Wertpapierbank) and BWB Wertpapier-Emissionsberatung.
 The Foundation has operated since September 2007 as a non-profit organisation supporting scholarship, research and culture.